SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 With all the work up to the point, what do we finally get?
 Is it consistent with the idea of deviating from a neutral point based on investment views as allerged?

-It becomes much clearer after a few more algebra transformations.
-The BL estimation $$\mu^{\star}$$ is a summation of prior mean return and an adjustment of investors' view deviating from the prior. $$(Q-P\pi)$$ is simply the difference between investors' view and prior mean.
+It would become much clearer after a few more algebra transformations.
+The BL estimation $$\mu^{\star}$$ is a summation of prior mean return and an adjustment term for investors' view deviating from the prior. $$(Q-P\pi)$$ is simply the difference between investors' view and prior mean.
 The difference is further scaled by a ratio roughly in the form of $$\dfrac{Prior Variance}{Investment View Variance + Prior Variance}$$ adjusted to the return space.

 Quite clearly, two factors jointly decide the magnitude of our deviation.
 Other than the difference between prior mean and investment view, the comparison between prior variance and investment view variance also play a critical part.
 In an extreme case of infinity variance on investment view or zero variance on prior, the BL estimation is exactly the prior mean estimation.
 Starting from this point, as variance on prior becomes larger compared to variance on investment view, the BL estimation gradually move torward to a blend with higher emphasis on investors' views.
 This is an estimation error awared forecast!